trducnuygen/RUDAS/README.md

 **Note**:
 * Each rescaled dataset is stored as a text file of extracted relative paths with respect to the directory of the original dataset, and not the images themselves.
-* The work is currently submitted to Pattern Analysis and Application, as of 21/08/2026.
+* The work is currently submitted to Pattern Analysis and Applications, as of 23/08/2026.

 ---